 Scholars in Service

-The Scholars in Service program supports Stanford faculty to work within government and nonprofit organizations on a particular social problem.
-The program, run jointly by Stanford Impact Labs and the Haas Center for Public Service, provides financial and professional support so faculty can exchange ideas and learn with practitioners to generate new research insights and practical applications regarding pressing social problems.
+The Scholars in Service program supports Stanford faculty to take a period of leave from the university and embed themselves within a government or nonprofit organization.
+The program, run jointly by Stanford Impact Labs (SIL) and the Haas Center for Public Service, provides financial and professional support so faculty can exchange ideas and learn with practitioners so as to generate new research insights and explore practical applications.